 - Which interventions are most effective?

 In the span of just one year, Cincinnati managed to decrease its infant mortality rate (IMR) by over 25 percent, from 13.3 deaths per 1,000 live births in 2012 down to 9.9 in 2013.
 To accomplish this feat, the city has incorporated and leveraged relevant data to concentrate its efforts where they are most needed.
 Since 2007, this targeted undertaking has tracked various indicators and outcomes, such as mother’s zip code, race/ethnicity, mental health, and smoking habits, as well as the child’s birth spacing and sleeping environment.
 By using data to zero in on quantifiable risk factors and on at-risk communities, Cincinnati is making major strides on a difficult undertaking, the fight against infant mortality.
 Read more in "Using Data to Combat Infant Mortality in Cincinnati" by Victoria Kabak.
+Maryland and Indiana also have notable successes in this area.

 - Which individuals and families are most at risk of returning to the homeless services system?